opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 <br />

-1. When you issue an unstake command, `btcli stake remove`, and specify the units of α token you want to unstake, this dTAO α is first taken out of the validator’s hotkey and added to the α reserves of the subnet pool.
+1. When you issue an unstake command, `btcli stake remove`, and specify the units of $\alpha$ token you want to unstake, this dTAO $\alpha$ is first taken out of the validator’s hotkey and added to the $\alpha$ reserves of the subnet pool.
-2. The subnet pool algorithm then applies the latest exchange rate and calculates the equivalent TAO units for the α token units that were just added to the α reserves of the pool.
+2. The subnet pool algorithm then applies the latest exchange rate and calculates the equivalent TAO units for the $\alpha$ token units that were just added to the $\alpha$ reserves of the pool.
 3. These equivalent TAO units are then taken out of the TAO reserves of the subnet pool and are sent to the TAO holder’s coldkey.

 ### Example